Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 - Metabolic Syndrome (MetS)

-Mets is identified by the presence of three or more of the following: elevated waist circumference (men > 40 inches or 102 cm, women > 35 inches or 88 cm), reduced HDL cholesterol (men < 40 mg/dL or on DT, women < 50 mg/dL or on DT), elevated TG (>150 mg/dL or on DT), increased BP (>130/85 mmHG or on DT), elevated fasting blood glucose (>100 mg/dL or on DT).
+Mets (cluster of conditions that increase the risk of heart disease, type 2 diabetes, and stroke) is identified by the presence of three or more of the following: elevated waist circumference (men > 40 inches or 102 cm, women > 35 inches or 88 cm), reduced HDL cholesterol (men < 40 mg/dL or on DT, women < 50 mg/dL or on DT), elevated TG (>150 mg/dL or on DT), increased BP (>130/85 mmHG or on DT), elevated fasting blood glucose (>100 mg/dL or on DT).

 ![IMG_1140](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/23a775e0-5c64-4059-8348-a6aa7cde3fd3)